stablekernel/aqueduct/docs/docs/auth/authorizer.md

 Authorization: Bearer 768iuzjkx82jkasjkd9z9
 ```

-`Authorizer.basic` expects HTTP Basic Authentication, where the username and password are joined with the colon character (`:`) and Base 64 encoded:
+`Authorizer.basic` expects HTTP Basic Authentication, where the username and password are joined with the colon character (`:`) and Base 64-encoded:

 ```
 // 'dXNlcjpwYXNzd29yZA==' is 'user:password'